-The S. June Smith Center is proud to be a philanthropic partner of Alpha Sigma Alpha.
-The S. June Smith Center supports children with disabilities in achieving their potential and promotes their full participation within their families, schools and communities in Central Pennsylvania.
+The S. June Smith Center supports children with disabilities in achieving their potential and promotes their full participation within their families, schools and communities.

 Dr. S. June Smith

-Alpha Sigma Alpha and the S. June Smith Center both share the amazing Dr. S. June Smith.
+Dr. S. June Smith.
 Dr. June, as she was often called, was a lifelong active member of Alpha Sigma Alpha and served as a member of the national council.
 She also was a community leader in advocating for appropriate services for children with disabilities.
 The S. June Smith Center owes its existence, in part, to her leadership efforts.
-Alpha Sigma Alpha adopted the S. June Smith Center as a philanthropic partner at its 1990 Convention in Scottsdale, AZ.
+Alpha Sigma Alpha adopted the S. June Smith Center as a philanthropic partner in 1990.

 The S. June Smith Center

-By providing educational services—including classroom instruction and occupational, physical and speech therapy services—the Center seeks to prepare children and families for a future filled with achievement and independence.
-The programs help children develop the skills needed by children to become fully involved in their schools and community.
+By providing educational services—including classroom instruction and occupational, physical and speech therapy services—the S. June Smith Center seeks to prepare children and families for a future filled with achievement and independence.
+The programs and services help children develop the skills needed to become fully involved in their schools and community.